-Albert Laguna’s book is a re-examination of the Cuban diaspora through he lens of popular culture.
+A re-examination of the Cuban diaspora through the lens of popular culture.

 In an era of warming relations between the US and Cuba, this book updates the conversation about Cuban America by showing how this community has changed over the past 25 years.
 No longer a conservative Republican voting bloc, the majority of Cubans today want more engagement with the island instead of less.
 Laguna investigates the generational shifts and tensions in a Cuban America where the majority is now made up of immigrants who arrived since the 1990s and those born in the US.